 Bart van Ark

-Sree Ramaswamy is a Senior Fellow at the McKinsey Global Institute (MGI), McKinsey’s business and economics research arm.
-He leads research on the activities of multinational corporations, their impact on the global economy, and the influence of technology, competition and other forces on t...Full Bio
+Sree Ramaswamy is a Partner at the McKinsey Global Institute (MGI), McKinsey’s business and economics research arm.
+He leads research on the economics of digitization and the economics of multinational corporations.
+He is responsible for shaping MGI’s research initiatives, leading res...Full Bio

 Ataman Ozyildirim, Ph.D.

 Ataman Ozyildirim is an economist and director of business cycles and growth research at The Conference Board.
-He joined The Conference Board in 1999 as part of the Global Business Cycle Indicators Program that produces The Conference Board Leading Economic Index®...Full Bio
+He joined The Conference Board in 1999 as part of the Global Business Cycle Indicators Program that produces The Conference Board Leading Economic Index® fo...Full Bio